-Rough-and-tumble play is usually pretty high energy, so it’s best to be in a place where nothing can get broken.
+Rough-and-tumble play is usually high energy, so it’s best for it to happen in a place where nothing can get broken.

 Your child can also have rough-and-tumble play inside – for example, on the couch or rug.
-You just have to be a bit gentler inside and not let things get out of control.
+You just have to be more gentle inside and not let things get out of control.

 How to enjoy rough-and-tumble play

-There are lots of ways for you and your child to enjoy rough-and-tumble play.
+There are many ways for you and your child to enjoy rough-and-tumble play.
 Here are some ideas:

 - Play chasing games.
-This could be an exciting, high-speed game with your six-year-old at the park.
+This could be an exciting, high-speed game with your 6-year-old at the park.
 Or it might be play-chasing your toddler down the hallway for a hug.

 - Wrestle.
 Lie down on the ground and see whether your child can roll you over or stop you getting up.
 Children often enjoy testing their strength in this way.
 You might have to play along a bit and pretend your child is stronger than you.